2024-2025 Course Catalog

 2. If the complaint seems unwarranted, the Administrator may discontinue proceedings.

 3. If there is sufficient evidence to support the complaint, the Administrator shall offer the alleged student violator an opportunity to resolve the alleged violation at an informal meeting.
-Prior to this meeting, the student shall be given written notice of the specific complaint against him/her and the nature of the information available to support the complaint and provided with a copy of the Code of Conduct.
+Prior to this meeting, the student shall be given written notice of the specific complaint against them and the nature of the information available to support the complaint and provided with a copy of the Code of Conduct.
 During the meetings the Administrator shall review the complaint and the information with the student and allow the student to present an explanation against the complaint.

-4. Within a reasonable time period following the meeting, the Administrator shall inform the alleged student violator in writing of his/her decision whether a violation of the code was established by a preponderance of evidence and any applicable sanction as well as options available for an appeal and/or a formal hearing.
+4. Within a reasonable time period following the meeting, the Administrator shall inform the alleged student violator in writing of their decision whether a violation of the code was established by a preponderance of evidence and any applicable sanction as well as options available for an appeal and/or a formal hearing.

 5. A student who is subject to a sanction of expulsion or suspension, except summary suspension, for more than nine (9) days may agree to accept the sanction or may request a formal hearing.
 The formal hearing should be held within a reasonable time.
 Other sanctions shall be accepted or may be appealed in accordance with the college’s appeal procedures.

-6. If the alleged student violator fails to appear for the informal hearing, the administrator may proceed to review and act upon the complaint in his/her absence and shall notify the student in writing of an action taken.
+6. If the alleged student violator fails to appear for the informal hearing, the administrator may proceed to review and act upon the complaint in their absence and shall notify the student in writing of an action taken.

 7. A sanction shall not become effective during the time in which a student seeks an appeal or formal hearing, unless, in the discretion of the administrator, it is necessary to implement an immediate sanction for the safety and welfare of the college community.